JujuAdams/SNAP/5.7/tilemaps.md

 !> The name of the tileset to use is embedded in the tilemap data (see above) so any renamed or deleted tilesets will fail to read.

+?> If you do **not** specify an offset then SNAP will modify the buffer's "head" position.
+This allows you to read sequential data more easily.

 &nbsp;

 ## `SnapBufferReadTilemapOverwrite`